krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 density function has a *presence mass*, defined as the integral of the density over the observation interval.

-These can be thought of as
-*mass contribution* from that presence to that interval.
+These can be thought of These can be thought of as mass contributions from those presences to that interval.
 The sum of these individual *mass contributions* gives the total presence mass observed across the system in that interval.

 Let